Trainkos: Northern Kosovo

 On 3 March 2008 (three weeks after the declaration of independence of Kosovo), the Serbian railways ŽS (successor of Yugoslav Railways) announced that they would seize control over the railway infrastructure lying in the northern part of Kosovo, including all personnel, and would resume traffic after having assured compliance to Serbian safety standards.

-As of 2009, ŽS (Srbija Voz) runs trains between Kraljevo and North Mitrovica.
+As of 2009, ŽS (Srbija Voz) runs trains between Kraljevo and North Kosovska Mitrovica.
 There is both freight and passenger traffic, but without border control, since Serbia considers Kosovo to be part of its own territory.
 This leads to the situation that, for instance, fuel is transported into Kosovo territory, without toll being paid to the Kosovarian state.
-The political situation prevents any train services between Zvečan and Mitrovica (the line would be in operating condition).
-From Mitrovicë, the line is, in principle, controlled by Kosovo Railways, but there is no regular freight or passenger traffic until Obilić (freight) or Fushë Kosovë (passengers) respectively.
+The political situation prevents any train services between Zvečan and Kosovska Mitrovica (the line would be in operating condition).
+From Kosovska Mitrovica, the line is, in principle, controlled by Kosovo Railways, but there is no regular freight or passenger traffic until Obiliq (freight) or Fushë Kosovë (passengers) respectively.

-On January 13, 2017 ŽS announced that North Mitrovica – Kraljevo line will be extended to run as an express train directly to Belgrade.
-This line would connect North Mitrovica with Belgrade via Raška, Kraljevo, Kragujevac, Lapovo and Mladenovac.
+On January 13, 2017 ŽS announced that North Kosovska Mitrovica – Kraljevo line will be extended to run as an express train directly to Belgrade.
+This line would connect North Kosovska Mitrovica with Belgrade via Raška, Kraljevo, Kragujevac, Lapovo and Mladenovac.
 This was first time since Kosovo war that direct express train service was established between Belgrade and Kosovo.
 A diplomatic incident ensued, which led to the train returning to Belgrade without reaching Kosovo; the direct connection to Belgrade has not been reestablished since.